splitwise/cacheable/cache-adapters.md

 #### `delete(key)`

 `delete` takes a key and removes it's associated value in the cache.
-While not currently dependend on by Cacheable, it appears the standard is to return `true` if the value was present and removed and `false` if not present to begin with.
+While not currently depended on by Cacheable, it appears the standard is to return `true` if the value was present and removed and `false` if not present to begin with.

 #### Additional useful methods